S1B41/simple-web-crawler/README.md

 ## How to use it?

-* Fork the repository
-or alternatively:
-* Download the class from src
+* Fork the repository or download the class from src and put it somewhere in your project folder
-* Import it
+* Import the package
 * Create an object by passing the wanted URL as an argument
 * Invoke the crawl method on the object
 * Wait until the Crawler finishes his work